GaloisInc/mir-json/libs/Patches.md

   guard against attempts to drop the statically-allocated `Arc` used for `Arc::<[T]>::default()`.
 This check calls `ptr::addr_eq`, which is unsupported by crucible-mir (though it probably wouldn't be too hard to add).

+* Always use `crucible::TypedAllocator` in `RawVecInner` (last applied: April 28, 2025)

+  Upstream has polymorphized the `RawVec` implementation by factoring out most of the logic into a new `RawVecInner` type that's parameterized only by an allocator, not by the element type `T`.
+This makes it difficult to switch over to crucible-mir's allocation functions, which require the element type.
+  This patch modifies `RawVec` to always instantiate `RawVecInner` with `crucible::TypedAllocator<T>` as its allocator, which is minimally invasive and has the effect of threading the element type through to the crucible-mir allocation functions.